brianfigueroa10/brianfigueroa10/README.md

 # Hi, I'm <a href="https://www.linkedin.com/in/brian-figueroa1996">BRIAN FIGUEROA<a/>! 👋 </br> <b> Full Stack Developer 🧑🏻‍💻</b>
-## About Me 🚀A passionate 27-year-old software developer originally from San Miguel, Buenos Aires.
+## About Me 🚀
+A passionate 27-year-old software developer originally from San Miguel, Buenos Aires.
 Currently, on the path to obtaining my Bachelor's degree in Systems at the National University of General Sarmiento (UNGS), where I am acquiring a solid theoretical foundation that complements my practical skills as a developer.
 Development ExperienceI consider myself a self-taught enthusiast for technology and web development.Over the past 2 years, I have been immersed in the world of frontend development, where I have gained experience working with a wide variety of technologies.